3 Simple Budgeting Systems and the Best Tools for Each

 The Best Tools for the Job

-Even though the 50/30/20 budget is easier to follow, you still need good software to make tracking easier.
-This budgeting system doesn’t need as much tracking as the zero-based budget, but the more you track your money, the less chance of overspending.
+Even though the 50/30/20 budget is easy to follow, software makes tracking simpler.
+This budgeting system doesn’t require as detailed tracking as the zero-based budget, but you still need to monitor the three categories.

-Excel can be a great way to stay on top of your budget.
+Excel is another program you can use to stay on top of your spending and budget.
 You can build your own simple spreadsheet to use with the 50/30/20 budgeting system or pick a budget template that fits your needs.

 When using Excel, you’ll have to enter transactions manually.
-This means staying on top of your finances and not letting too many days go by before logging your spending.
-An Excel budget can help you be more mindful of your spending, but only if you update your spreadsheet consistently.
+This means logging into your bank and credit card accounts every so often to check your spending and add transactions to your spreadsheet.
+Using a spreadsheet can help you become more mindful of your spending, but only if you update it regularly and consistently.

 3. Envelope Budgeting System